 By Jean-Luc Racine

 With its energy needs steadily multiplying, Northeast Asia will require ever increasing petroleum imports for its economic expansion and survival.
 This report draws both on extensive field research in Northeast Asia and on two unprecedented workshops in Beijing co-sponsored by the Wilson Center and the China Institute of International Studies (an arm of the Chinese Foreign Ministry).
 Selected working papers by conference participants from China, Japan, and North and South Korea are included.
-Send an email to email@example.com for a free copy or click on the attachment for a free PDF version.
+Click on the attachment for a free PDF version.

 Asia Program Special Reports include papers and presentations by guest speakers at seminars and conferences sponsored by the Asia program.
 The Special Reports aim to make the Asia Program's discussion available to a broader audience.
 A hard copy of any publication may be obtained free of charge by contacting the Asia Program.
 Views expressed in the Special Reports do not necessarily reflect the views of the Woodrow Wilson Center.
 Click on the attachment for a free PDF version.